-Conclusions.
-The purpose of this manuscript is to provide the conceptual background for a novel, short-term intervention for BPD that maps on to Criteria A and B of the AMPD.
+The purpose of this article is to provide the conceptual background for a novel, short-term intervention for BPD that maps on to Criteria A and B of the AMPD.
 BPD Compass was developed to incorporate recent research on dimensional models of personality pathology into a comprehensive, yet customizable, treatment protocol.
-This intervention includes components to address negative affectivity, antagonism, and disinhibition, and was conceived to be fully modular such that pre-treatment personality profiles can be used to personalize the selection of modules presented.
-BPD Compass was developed explicitly as a short-term option for addressing BPD that can complement existing, higher-intensity interventions.
-Preliminary patient data suggests that BPD Compass is a promising approach to addressing BPD and commonly co-occurring conditions, warranting continued empirical study.
+This intervention includes components to address negative affectivity, antagonism, and disinhibition and was conceived to be fully modular such that pretreatment personality profiles can be used to personalize the selection of modules presented.
+BPD Compass was developed explicitly as a short-term option for addressing BPD that can complement existing, higher intensity interventions.
+Preliminary patient data suggest that BPD Compass is a promising approach to addressing BPD and commonly cooccurring conditions, warranting continued empirical study.